stocky789/waybar-weblinks/README.md

 - Run the installer: `./install.sh`
 - Or manually copy: `cp links.conf.example ~/.config/waybar-weblinks/links.conf`

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest features
-- Submit pull requests
-- Share your custom themes

 ## 📝 License

 MIT License - feel free to use and modify as you wish!

-## 🙏 Credits

-Created for the Waybar and Hyprland community.
-Inspired by macOS design principles.

-## 💡 Tips

-- Use descriptive emoji icons for quick visual identification
-- Keep your most-used links at the top
-- Use keyboard shortcuts in rofi to quickly navigate (type to search!)
-- Group similar services together (e.g., all PBX systems, all admin panels)

----

-**Made with ❤️ for the Linux desktop customization community**